KProgrammer/AutomatorScript/README.md

     ....
     endloop
     ```
-    Loops a black of code a particular number of times
+    Loops a block of code a particular number of times

 ## How to run an autoscript